n6ai/minze/docs/guide/advanced-debugging.md

 ## options

 The component logs useful information about itself to the console when the `debug` property inside the component is set to `true`.
+The logging happens after the [`onReady`](/guide/components-hooks#lifecycle) hook.

 **Example**